kgn/kgn.github.com/source/_posts/2012-03-15-my-photoshop-setup.markdown

 ---

 I am a minimalist, it helps me stay focused free of clutter and distraction.
 There is a lot of clutter in Photoshop that I try to trim down as much as possible.
-I've also picked up a lot of plugins and best practices over the years that I've like to share to help improve your Photoshop workflow for interface design.
+I've also picked up a lot of plugins and best practices over the years that I'd like to share to help improve your Photoshop workflow for interface design.

 <!-- more -->